 Leonie Tremain is a professional vocalist and session singer.
 Having been the lead singer of several high profiles bands from the age of 15 she has also been a session vocalist for artists such as Boy George and Eva Cassidy.
 Leonie is a prolific songwriter, having written songs for established artists as part of song-writing team ‘HALO’.
 She has been a featured vocalist on international dance releases and regularly performs across the UK as the lead singer of The Live Lounge Project.
 Leonie is both a technical singer and experienced live performer, able to sing in a whole range of styles.

-Olivia Haggarty was the Community Arts Administration Apprentice for The Urban Vocal Group and has since progressed to a Tutor.
-She has been the longest member of The UVG and has performed over 90 times with the group.
-Olivia is a singer/song writer who (under the name ‘Livvy’) has recorded both original compositions and covers in professional studios.
-She has plenty of performing experience, ranging from solo slots at Victorious Festival to the Grand Final of national singing competition Teen Star.
-Livvy is an up and coming young artist who loves performing but is also passionate about passing on her knowledge to others.
+Olivia Haggarty was the Community Arts Administration Apprentice for The Urban Vocal Group and is now the music leader for the UVG Havant group.
+She is the longest serving member of The UVG and has performed over 120 times with the group.
+As a singer/song writer under the name ‘Livvy’, she has recorded both original compositions as part of UVG's Breaking Through programme and has extensive performing experience; ranging from solo slots at Victorious Festival to the Grand Final of national singing competition Teen Star.
+She also sings with funk and soul ensemble Mr Big Stuff and is an up and coming young artist who loves performing but also passionate about passing on her knowledge to others.